guidominguesnk/scss-boilerplate/README.md

 ```

 **Center Fixed Position** `center-fixed.scss`
-This mixin simplifies the centering of an element in a fixed position within its containing space.
-It utilizes the position: fixed property along with absolute positioning, ensuring the element remains centered regardless of viewport changes.
+Streamlining the process of centering an element within a fixed position, this mixin utilizes the position: fixed property and absolute positioning for consistent centering across viewports.
 ```scss
 .element {
   @include center-fixed;